 The Greater Flamingo (Afrikaans name, Grootflamink) is a common resident and intra-african migrant.
 They are found mainly around lakes, salt pans, lagoons and estuaries.
-They feed mainly on crustaceans and molluscs which they filter from the bottom sediments.
+They feed mostly on crustaceans and molluscs which they filter from the bottom sediments.

 These Flamingoes were spotted on a trip to Strandfontein Settling Pools.
 They live in enormous flocks in certain parts of the pools and can be seen flying, eating and swimming throughout the day.

 Three’s a beautiful crowd.
+A group of flamingos is called a Flamboyance